 As in any other country, the best way to travel across the country is by car.
-However, if you are on a budget or don’t want to drive a car in a foreign country, there are lots of other possibilities.
+However, if you are on a budget or don’t want to drive a car in a foreign country, there are many other possibilities.
 Forget traveling by train in Croatia.
-Unlike European cities, Croatian trains are very slow, instead opt-in for buses.
+Unlike in European cities, Croatian trains are very slow—instead, opt-in for buses.

 Buses are fast, affordable, modern, and frequent.
 GetByBus and FlixBus will take you to all the major cities and towns of the country.
 But if you can’t find the ticket or schedule of a destination you want to visit, you can always try going to the bus stations and asking the cashier.

 For traveling to the islands, the best transportation is via ferries.
-There are several companies offering the service and connects big cities with many islands of the country.
+Several companies are offering the service and connect big cities with many islands of the country.
 And for some islands, ferries are the only way to get there.
 For schedule and prices, I would recommend looking at Jardolinija.

 Tips for Croatia – How to choose your destination in Croatia

-Zagreb, Split, Dubrovnik, Plitvice Lakes, and Hvar are the most visited places among many tourists.
+Zagreb, Split, Dubrovnik, Plitvice Lakes, and Hvar are the most visited places.
 However, the country is full of hidden gems, gorgeous coastal towns, beautiful beaches, and wonderful natural sites.

 What kind of vacation are you looking for?